 If it’s still clogged, pour one cup of baking soda and one cup of vinegar down the drain, followed by two cups of boiling water.
 Let it work overnight to clear the drain.

-3. The simple detergent and hot water cure for grease clogs
+3. Dishwashing detergent and hot water

 For those who love using coconut oil in your beauty routine, you might notice your drain has been slow.
 It’s possible you have a grease clog in your drain.
 There’s also the “oops” factor of accidentally pouring or spilling grease into your kitchen sink after cooking.